PLC Ladder Programming Training Course

 Industrial Robotics Automation: ROS-PLC Integration & Digital Twins

-28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical course designed to bridge the gap between industrial automation and modern robotics frameworks.
-Participants will gain hands-on experience in integrating ROS-based robotic systems with PLCs for synchronized operations, as well as exploring digital twin environments to simulate, monitor, and optimize production processes.
-The course places a strong emphasis on interoperability, real-time control, and predictive analysis using digital replicas of physical systems.
+28 HoursIndustrial Robotics Automation: Integrating ROS and PLCs with Digital Twins is a practical course designed to bridge the gap between industrial automation and modern robotics frameworks.
+Participants will gain expertise in integrating ROS-based robotic systems with PLCs for synchronized operations, while exploring digital twin environments to simulate, monitor, and optimize production processes.
+The curriculum emphasizes interoperability, real-time control, and predictive analysis using digital replicas of physical systems.

-This instructor-led, live training (available both online and onsite) is targeted at intermediate-level professionals who aim to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.
+Delivered as instructor-led live training (available online or onsite), this program targets intermediate-level professionals seeking to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.

-- Understand communication protocols between ROS and PLC systems.
+- Comprehend communication protocols utilized between ROS and PLC systems.

-- Implement real-time data exchange between robots and industrial controllers.
+- Implement real-time data exchange mechanisms between robots and industrial controllers.

 - Design and validate industrial automation systems using hybrid simulation environments.